 Nursery and Preschool

 The nursery is located near the side entrance and is designed especially for parents, infants and toddlers.
 A speaker in the room provides the sound from the worship service and contains two rocking chairs as well as a carpeted floor.
 Additional speakers and chairs are also available in the foyer.
-The nursery is available every Sunday morning from 9:15-noon in the Green Room for infants and toddlers under two years of age.
+The nursery is available every Sunday morning from 9:15-12:15 in the Green Room for infants and toddlers one year of age.
 Our nursery is staffed by adult child-care providers during Sunday mornings and is free of charge.
 Families should provide our nursery staff with a labeled bag containing any items necessary for the care and comfort of their children, including diapers and wipes.

-For children two years of age and above, childcare is available in the Blue Room every Sunday from 9:15-10:45am.
-The preschool class (for 2, 3 and 4 year olds) begins at 10:45 in the Blue Room, next to the nursery.
+For children two years of age and above, childcare is available in the Blue Room every Sunday from 9:15-10:30.

 How To Get Involved

 - Volunteer as part of a teaching team